Check out my round-up of the best places to ski in the US, if you’re planning a ski trip for the coming winter.

 It’s an authentic mountain town with western hospitality.

-Although Colorado has numerous other ski resorts, Steamboat receives more snow that any other ski destination in Colorado.
+Although Colorado has numerous other ski resorts, Steamboat receives more snow than any other ski destination in Colorado, making it one of the best places to ski in the US.

-So if you’re after the trademark “Champagne powder” only found in Colorado, there’s no place better to visit than Steamboat which gets about 350 inches of this “powder” each year.
+So if you’re after the so-called champagne powder only found in Colorado, there’s no place better to visit than Steamboat which gets about 350 inches of this “powder” each year.

 3. Stowe, Vermont